ucworks-io/ucworks-client-desktop-common/README.md

 # Project is maintained (v1.0.3)

-this project contains palettes, components and custom hooks that is used by ucworks team.
+this project contains palettes, components and custom hooks that is used by ucworks desktop team.

 ## Table of contents